System Design Space

 • Compatibility: High compatibility, including many legacy systems.

-• Typical usage: Compatibility-heavy workloads, labs, uncommon guest OSes.
+• Typical usage: Labs, compatibility-heavy environments, and uncommon guest OSes.

 Paravirtualization